andrewm4894/anomstack/README.md

 ### Dagster Cloud

 You can run this project in Dagster Cloud.
-Fork the repo and then follow the instructions [here](https://docs.dagster.io/dagster-cloud/deployment/serverless#with-github) to deploy to Dagster Cloud from your forked repo.
+Fork the repo (or make a completely new repo using the `andrewm4894/anomstack`) and then follow the instructions [here](https://docs.dagster.io/dagster-cloud/deployment/serverless#with-github) to deploy to Dagster Cloud from your forked repo.

 You can then manage you metrics via GitHub and run them in Dagster Cloud.